 Sexual vs vegetative reproduction; advantage of genetic variability; development of ecotypes; development of herbicide resistance; rate of herbicide resistance development; using herbicide resistance; examples of herbicide resistance problems in New Zealand.

 The course is held at Massey University in Palmerston North, and it runs for 3 days (including a test on the final afternoon), with study material sent out to participants several weeks in advance to allow for preparation for the course.
-It will be run on two occasions in 2018:
+It will be run only once in 2019: